databricks/lilac/README.md

 HF_USERNAME='your-username'
 ```

+- Generate a read-only token from [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) which will be used as `HF_ACCESS_TOKEN` below.
+- Open the HuggingFace space in your browser and click "Settings".
-Set the environment variables on the HuggingFace space from the HuggingFace Space Settings UI to
+- Set these two environment variables from the settings UI to
   authenticate the binary running on HuggingFace to read private space data:

 - `LILAC_DL_HF_SPACE_DATA`: lilacai/your-space
 - `HF_ACCESS_TOKEN`: yourtoken

-NOTE: `HF_ACCESS_TOKEN` can be generated from [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).
-Create a read-only token for this step.

 To deploy to huggingface: